 Growing Marijuana From Seeds Step by Step

+Once the germination stage is complete, you move on to the seedling stage.
 Transfer the germinated seed to a small pot of soil or whatever growth space you are using.
 During the seedling stage, it will produce two leaves that open outward from the stem to start receiving sunlight.

 This is when you start seeing a mini cannabis plant.
 Seedlings should be kept at 77˚F with a humidity of around 60%.
-Cannabis likes a light cycle of 18-hours of white light per day once the leaves have emerged.
+Cannabis likes a light cycle of 18 hours of white light per day once the leaves have emerged.
 Use a nitrogen-rich fertilizer at this point.

 You can also do some vital checks at this point.
 One is checking for the sex of the plant.
 Female plants will start developing two white pistils.
 Male plants grow pollen sacs.
 If you see these sacs, remove the plant from the vicinity before it pollinates the females and ruins your harvest.

 Here are a few things to keep in mind during the vegetative stage: